lukecbutler/BookMarked/productBacklog.md

-As a libarian, I can check which branch the book belongs to As I librarian I am able to renew a patrons library card / membership As a librarian, I can ensure the patron's membership is active "As a librarian, I am able to change a books location from one branch to another "
-As a librarian, I want to view reports on checkouts, returns, fines, and patron activity.
+As a libarian, I can check which branch the book belongs to As I librarian I am able to renew a patrons library card / membership As a librarian, I can ensure the patron's membership is active As a librarian, I am able to change a books location from one branch to another As a librarian, I want to view reports on checkouts, returns, fines, and patron activity.

 Product Backlog:
 https://docs.google.com/spreadsheets/d/1PP7BaWFrvVPpQxypPUI-oNMLrsI0S1pPE7Cr69k_eeM/edit?gid=0#gid=0